JvanKatwijk/qt-dab/README.md

 Note that the source tree contains two variants next to the Qt-DAB program, a **dabMini** program, a dab decoder with a minimal interface, and **dab-2** an experimental  variant.
 Both use large parts of the same sources as Qt-DAB does.

-For the dabMini, an appImage is available for use on an x64 based Linux system, and the user's manual contains a complete script, tested on an RPI 2 and 3.
+For **dabMini**, an appImage is available for use on an x64 based Linux system.
+The user's manual contains a complete script, tested on an RPI 2 and 3 for generating an executable.

 **dab-2** is experimental and **NOT** supported

-Note that Linux allows connecting both the "pulse" and "pipewire" subsystem to bluetooth, making it easy to listen using a bluetooth connected soundbar or bluetooth connected ear- or headphomes.
+Note that Linux allows connecting audio handlers as "pulse" and "pipewire" to bluetooth, making it easy to listen using a bluetooth connected soundbar or bluetooth connected ear- or headphomes.

 -----------------------------------------------------------------------